gchazot/OneEvent/README.md

 ## Releasing
 #### Preparation
+* Update `setup.cfg` with the new version number and commit
 * Merge all desired changes to `master`
-* Update `setup.cfg` with the new version number and commit
-* Tag the desired version
-* Push the tag to GitHub
+* Create a release in GitHub with a summary description, including creating a new tag v<version_number>.

 #### Automatic release
-[Travis the Builder](https://travis-ci.com/github/gchazot/OneEvent) takes care of everything.
+[Github Actions](https://github.com/gchazot/OneEvent/actions) take care of everything.

 #### Manual release process
 A little more involved but it's Okay I guess